shafiuyushawu/TDD-Ruby/README.md

 # 📖 [TDD-Project] <a name="is provides collection classes with several traversal and searching methods, and with the ability to sort"></a>

-**[TDD-Project]** provides collection classes with several traversal and searching methods, and with the ability to sort.
+**[TDD-Project]** provides collection classes with methods that seek to solve problems including finding the factorial of a number, return string with its reverse form and solving fizzuzz puzzles.

 ## 🛠 Built With <a name="built-with"></a>